HazemKhaled/co.thecodelab.adapter.soap/README.md

 ==========================
 Finally you have full support of SOAP client into Titanium, depend on the power of [SOAP Node.js package](https://www.npmjs.com/package/soap).

-This adaptor forked from [@Viezel Rest adapter](https://github.com/viezel/napp.alloy.adapter.restapi).
+This adapter forked from [@Viezel Rest adapter](https://github.com/viezel/napp.alloy.adapter.restapi).

 ## How To Use